Co-written by Krista Boothby, Marketing & Public Relations Coordinator with the Lynchburg Office of Economic Development & Tourism

 Lynchburg has more than 40 miles of urban trails that wind through the city.
 Walk, bike, or run on the Blackwater Creek Trail at Percival’s Island, crossing the historic James River.
-Snap a photo with the LOVEwork then grab a bite at Waterstone Pizza.
-Bike rentals are available at Bikes Unlimited.
+Snap a photo with the LOVEwork then explore the downtown area where delicious local restaurants are at every corner.
+If you are thinking about biking, rentals are available at Bikes Unlimited and Blackwater bike shop!

 Get to know the other side of Mr. Jefferson at Poplar Forest, his octagonal retreat home away from the hustle and bustle of Monticello.
 On your way back to town, stop to shop and grab a bite to eat at the Shops at Wyndhurst.